romainpanno/liber/README.md

 # LIBER Project

+Liber create your epitech repository according to your wishes.

-Liber is a simple, efficient and fast program that allows you to be more productive by skipping the repository initialization step.
+This is a simple, efficient and fast program that allows you to be more productive by skipping the repository initialization step.

 Yes! liber takes care of that.
-If you don't like it, well find yourself on [link raphaelMrci's project itself]: https://github.com/raphaelMrci/Epigen:
+If you don't like it, well find yourself on [raphaelMrci's project link](https://github.com/raphaelMrci/Epigen): :

 Just enter this line in your terminal to init Liber :